IoTPlay/homedig2/README.md

 |5 |iotp_HomeKit     |iotp_dig2.Broker |iotpHomeKit/command/Irr-1     |{event:"L1"}        |then back to 2a, b.  |
 |||||||
 |6 |iotp_dig2.Twin   |iotp_dig2Msgr    |Still to be done.|||

+## Advise for Edge Processing
+To be completed.
+Here we add how to setup in ESPEasy & others for dig2 to work.

+- ESPEasy:
+  - To add time to the json object, use **%unixtime%**, remember to x 1000 when the value comes in, to be a JS timestamp object.
+  - For instance, to pubish to mqtt from ESP Rules:

+    ```
+    Publish iotpDig2,{regId:"Gat-1",
+                      val:{CurrentDoorState:1},
+                      timestamp:%unixtime%}
+    ```

 ## Maintenance Status